Durham gas explosion victims get financial assistance through nonprofit

+In total, $190,000 is available to the victims who applied for the money.

-The Durham One Fund announced that more than $152,000 has been given to the nonprofit Upstream Works Collaborative.
-The nonprofit will in turn provide direct financial assistance to individuals impacted by the explosion in downtown Durham on April 10.
+The Durham One Fund announced more than $152,000 has been given to the nonprofit Upstream Works Collaborative.
+While another $40,000 was raised through the Upstream Works Collaborative.
+The nonprofit will, in turn, provide direct financial assistance to individuals impacted by the explosion in downtown Durham on April 10.

 Two people died in the explosion.